 How do I take diazepam?

-Treatment usually starts with a small dose that can be increased in steps until it is most effective or side effects become a problem.
+Treatment usually starts with a small dose that can be increased in steps until it is most effective with minimal side effects.

 Diazepam can be used on its own or in combination with other drugs.
 It can be taken prior to sleep if spasms are particularly troublesome at night.

+It’s possible to become dependent on this medication, therefore diazepam should not be used for more than four weeks.
 Stopping treatment suddenly may cause withdrawal symptoms.
 You should talk to your doctor before stopping treatment, and plan a gradual reduction of the dose.